BrainDINO: A Brain MRI Foundation Model for Generalizable Clinical Representation Learning: Discussion

 Beyond parameter efficiency, BrainDINO demonstrates consistent data efficiency across diverse downstream tasks.
 Performance advantages persist even under extremely limited supervision (e.g., 10\% and 20\% labeled data), with relative gains particularly evident in clinically challenging, data-scarce settings.
 Improvements span linear classification, regression, and dense segmentation, indicating that the pretrained representation retains sufficient structural information to support task adaptation in low-data regimes, which is a practical advantage frequently needed in clinical neuroimaging.
 This behavior is further supported by representation-level analyses.
 Non-parametric kNN probing on frozen features indicates stronger empirical class separability prior to any task-specific adaptation, while reference-based similarity maps and layer-wise CKA reveal that the learned representation is both spatially structured and hierarchically organized.

-Together, these observations suggest that pretraining on heterogeneous brain MRI data at scale induces invariances that suppress acquisition-driven distributional variation while preserving clinically meaningful structure.
+These findings suggest that pretraining on heterogeneous brain MRI data at scale induces invariances that suppress acquisition-driven distributional variation while preserving clinically meaningful structure.
 The stability observed under test-time perturbations simulating scanner and protocol differences provides additional evidence for this property.
 These invariances in turn appear to support a shared anatomical encoding from which segmentation, classification, regression, and survival modeling can be realized as different projections without task-specific encoder adaptation.
 A formal characterization of this representational geometry remains an important direction for future investigation.

 Several limitations should be acknowledged.
 First, the slice-wise formulation may limit inter-slice contextual continuity; qualitative inspection suggests that segmentation predictions tend to be conservative on slices with less prominent pathology, and future work may explore cross-slice aggregation or fully 3D pretraining.
-Second, certain applications, such as autism spectrum disorder classification and post-stroke temporal estimation, remain challenging, likely reflecting subtle and diffuse imaging signatures that may benefit from domain-specific architectures or multimodal integration.
+Second, certain applications, such as autism spectrum disorder classification, Parkinson's disease classification, and post-stroke temporal estimation, remain challenging, likely reflecting subtle or diffuse imaging signatures.
+For Parkinson's disease, whose pathology is predominantly dopaminergic, prior work has largely relied on diffusion-based white-matter and microstructural features~\cite{koirala2019alterations} rather than T1 macrostructure, yet BrainDINO retained a consistent advantage using only frozen T1 representations.
+These cases may benefit from domain-specific architectures or multimodal integration.
 Third, we intentionally preserved a frozen backbone to emphasize representation stability; systematic evaluation of full-network fine-tuning may yield additional gains at the expense of computational cost and transfer stability.
-Finally, the pretraining corpus focuses on structural MRI sequences; functional MRI, diffusion-weighted imaging, and deformable registration~\cite{balakrishnan2019voxelmorph} represent important directions for future work.